A223D/ESP32DetaGuides/README.md

 	String reply;
 } result;
 ```
 Each function of the library that interacts with Deta Base returns a `result` struct containing the HTTP status code of the response in the `statusCode` int and HTML payload of the response in the `reply` String.
-[Here is a status of HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
+[Here is a list of HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
 The gist is that if the `statusCode` of the returned `result` struct is in the 200s, your request was successfully completed, and the reply is in the `reply` String.
 If the `statusCode` is in the 400s, something went wrong, and some HTML containing error message will be present `reply` String.

 There is also a `printResult` method provided which makes it easier to print the status code of the response and the returned HTML reply.
 Hence, functions can be used in the following way:
 ```c++